Study Progress

 Aboriginal and Torres Strait Islander young people were invited to complete a survey to help us work out the domains and items of wellbeing within the measure, and which items in the measure are the most important.

-Aboriginal and Torres Strait Islander young people will be invited to complete a survey to help us determine the which aspects are most important, and the scoring system for the measure.
+Aboriginal and Torres Strait Islander young people were invited to complete a survey to help us determine the which aspects are most important, and the scoring system for the measure.

 The WM2Youth yarning with youth in Karratha